-Family not taking legal action in toddler’s death, attorney says
+Lawyer: Family not taking legal action in toddler death

 The family of a 3-year-old girl who died after a table fell on her at a Head Start site in Dearborn Heights has no plans to seek legal action, an attorney said Monday.